configithub/ray-tracer/README.md

 ray-tracer
 ==========

-realtime 2d ray tracing with opengl/sdl around simple shapes
+realtime 2d and 3d (like wolfenstein) ray tracing with opengl/sdl around simple shapes

+space key to switch between 2d and 3d views

+controls are a bit like in a fps game :

+  arrow key to move

+  mouse to view around

-the mouse acts as the light source and casts shades behind the shapes
+the 2d view displays the point of view as a light source that casts shadows behind the shapes

 you need opengl and SDL1.2 libs with the include files in /usr/include